matsp/winston-transport-http-stream/README.md

 ### Example

-The `options` object is directly passed to node's http library but you can add also the `url` property that will be parsed and automatically set the relevant options for http.
+The `options` parameter object is directly passed to node's http library but you can add also the `url` property that will be parsed and automatically set the relevant options for http.
 You can see all options in the official docs [here](https://nodejs.org/api/http.html#http_http_request_options_callback).